The publisher’s way to go from surviving to thriving.

 5. The information about the identified user is the key to ad performance.
 And even better, if you know the audience well, you can serve more precise ads and have more value with every impression for an advertiser.
 The GDPR has been oriented to return the control to the user and avoid duopoly domination in the personal data area.
 Instead of this, we have an even bigger domination as a result of GDPR due to the legal limitations related to the sharing of 3rd party data.
 Meanwhile, the personal data for ads inside Youtube/Google search/Instagram/FB is not related to these limitations, simply because there is no sharing data externally.
-All the processes are internal within the Google or Facebook systems.
+These processes are internal within the Google or Facebook systems.
 The positive change for personal data sharing secureness intended by the GDPR is tremendous.
 Along with that, companies without their own huge personal databases (eg. news websites or apps) will have less ability to compete effectively for advertisers than ever before.

 6. The effectiveness of ads delivered is a crucial part.
 The growth of programmatic ads is even higher than the whole digital ads market growth.
-The better you relate an effective audience for your product, the better conversion rate for ads you can accomplish.
+The better you relate an effective audience to your product, the better conversion rate for ads you can accomplish.
 As a result, the value for such an impression with the defined audience is much higher.
-With better trained AI/ML models and more unified input data about users as the more relevant audience, you can offer to advertisers.
+With better trained AI/ML models and more unified input data about users you can offer the more relevant audience to dvertisers.
 Everybody knows how active Google, Facebook, and Amazon are in the AI area.
 The growth of the ads' effectiveness is priceless.
 At the same time, the digital ads ecosystem outside the giants is completely unstructured, without unified user IDs and unified databases.